ozkary/ozkary.github.io/_posts/2003/2023-04-22-data-engineering-process-foundamentals-design-planning-exercise.md

 With this exercise, we gain practical experience in using tools like Terraform to automate the provisioning of resources, such as data lakes and other components essential to our data engineering system.
 By following cloud-agnostic practices, we can achieve interoperability and avoid vendor lock-in, ensuring our project remains scalable, cost-effective, and adaptable to future requirements.

 # Next Step

+After building our cloud infrastructure, we are now ready to talk about the implementation and orchestration of a data pipeline and review some of the operational requirements that can enable us to make decisions.

 > 👉 [Data Engineering Process Fundamentals - Data Pipeline and Orchestration]